DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Eh?"

 "I want to check whether my desperate training is going to pay off or not.
-Most likely I'm the only one in this world... who could imitate Sid."
+Most likely I'm the only one in this world...
+Who could imitate Sid."

 Without waiting for reply he stamped on ground.
 Releasing safety lock on Drake Nail, he faced toward soldiers angry roars.